123ZOKzok/kanban-board/README.md

 - REACT - which was used to develop the structure of the kanban app.
 - MUI - which was used to style the User Interface.
-- REACT-BEAUTIFUL-DND - which was used to implememt drag and drop feature.
+- REACT-BEAUTIFUL-DND - which was used to implement drag and drop feature.
 - VERCEL - which was used to deploy the project.

 [Go Back to the top](#Kanban-app)